SilentGene/pathwiz/README.md

 - 🔜 Nitrogen cycle
 - 🔜 More pathways as time permits

+## Ambitious Goals (which might not happen) 🌕

+1.  **Visual Pathway Customization**: Allow users to customize pathway maps through a simple visual interface.
+2.  **Custom Enzyme IDs**: Allow users to map their own IDs to enzymes, moving beyond just KO IDs.
+3.  **And more...**

 ## Want to Contribute or Request a Pathway?

 Got ideas?
 Want to see a specific pathway implemented ASAP?
 Drop an issue and let me know!
 I'll do my best to make it happen.
 Hand-drawing SVG pathway maps is... not trivial.
 It turns out making aesthetically pleasing biochemical diagrams is harder than actual biochemistry.
 Who knew? 😅